 The Telecom Regulations of the PRC categorize all telecommunication businesses in the PRC as either basic or value-added.
-The Catalog of Telecommunications Business, which was issued as an attachment to the Telecom Regulations of the PRC and most recently amended on June 6, 2019, further categorizes value-added telecommunication services into two classes: class I value-added telecommunication services provided via cable networks, mobile networks, or Internet fall within class II value-added telecommunications services.
+The Catalog of Telecommunications Business, which was issued as an attachment to the Telecom Regulations of the PRC and most recently amended on June 6, 2019, further categorizes value-added telecommunication services into two classes: class I value-added telecommunication services and class II value-added telecommunication services.
+Information services provided via cable networks, mobile networks, or Internet fall within class II value-added telecommunications services.